mouWorks/mouWorks.github.io/docs/resume/resume.md

 * Project:
     * Test Monitoring system (Anti-cheat)
-        * Using Websocket to monitor student class login behavior, create a monitor dashboard for teachers
+        * Using Websocket to monitor student class login behavior, create a dashboard for teachers to monitor.
     * User warning system (avoid user misbehave)
         * Automate current system task to alert users.

 ### `Web Developer` @ 104 - Taipei, Taiwan
 #### 2016/07 - 2019/02

-* 104 serves as largest human-resource website in Taiwan and considered as first choice when jobfinder seeking jobs.
+* 104 serves as largest human-resource website in Taiwan and considered as first choice when finding new jobs.

 * Major Duty:
     * Maintain major website and develop new features, such as: